 Academic background: Chemistry, U.S. Military Academy at West Point; MBA, University of Alabama

-To help with his transition from the Army, where he served as a field artillery officer, to civilian life, Bryan Sanders pursued, and completed, an MBA.
-He was particularly fascinated with the introduction to accounting he received, so he decided to pursue a second graduate degree — a Master of Accounting (MAC) — to open himself up to consulting opportunities.
-Bryan chose UNC’s top-ranked online MAC program, which allowed him the flexibility to take both business and accounting courses.
+To help with his transition from the Army, where he served as a field artillery officer, to civilian life, Bryan Sanders earned his MBA.
+He was particularly fascinated with the introduction to accounting he received, so he decided to pursue a second graduate degree, a Master of Accounting (MAC), to open himself up to consulting opportunities.
+Bryan chose the online format UNC’s top-ranked MAC Program, which gave him the flexibility to take both business and accounting courses.

 While Bryan was in the program, he networked with recruiters from many public accounting firms, which helped him land a job as a management consultant within RSM’s technology and digital group.
-“It was extremely easy to network and get my foot in the door,” said Bryan.
-“UNC has a real strength with its campus recruiting, brand reputation, and alumni network.”
+“It was extremely easy to network and get my foot in the door,” says Bryan.
+“UNC has a real strength with its campus recruiting, brand reputation and alumni network.”

-In the MAC program, Bryan added deep skills and knowledge in accounting, finance, auditing, data analytics, and financial reporting, which he’s applied directly in his role as a consultant.
-“The knowledge I gained through the program has provided me a solid foundation,” said Bryan.
+In the MAC Program, Bryan added deep skills and knowledge in accounting, finance, auditing, data analytics and financial reporting, which he’s applied directly in his role as a consultant.
+“The knowledge I gained through the program has provided me a solid foundation,” says Bryan.
 “I now understand not only the underlying accounting and finance processes but, more importantly, how they connect people, processes, and technology across all departments and functions.”

 Deloitte & Touche

 Audit Associate, Deloitte & Touche, Washington, D.C.